BIO-X methodology – calls for proposals with strong industrial focus

 The highly successful BIO-X methodology lives on today as an integral part of Uppsala BIO’s activities.

 In 2004, Uppsala BIO started the Uppsala BIO-X program to stimulate so-called cross-functional collaborations.
 The program comprised calls for proposals and funding for selected projects.
 A significant 2011 program update increased the emphasis on the projects to have investable goals, clear commercial potential and be managed by strong teams capable of taking results from proof-of-concept to market.

 Furthermore, teams and companies interested in BIO-X were given increased support for planning an application, optimising the selection process, and finally managing the two-year implementation when advisory boards and others supported projects via biannual reviews, etc., all of which helped selected projects to be carried through in a semi-industrial manner.

 As of today, Uppsala BIO has invested about MSEK 70–80 into funded projects, which have a total funding of about MSEK 500.
 The BIO-X methodology remains an integral part of Uppsala BIO’s activities.
 The establishment of Testa Center is, for example, to a significant part based on BIO-X.

 * Uppsala BIO’s core funding comes from the regional financiers Region Uppsala, SLU, Uppsala University and Uppsala Municipality, as well as from VINNVÄXT, a Vinnova-funded initiative.

 Malin Wiederholm.
-Product Manager.
-“I am passionate about developing targeted innovation strategies, where market pull rather than technology push determines which innovations are funded and highlighted.”
+Product Manager. (parental leave) “I am passionate about developing targeted innovation strategies, where market pull rather than technology push determines which innovations are funded and highlighted.”